HM Prison Ford: RAF Ford (1940–1945)

 The Air Ministry oversaw the development of the station during the war.
 In 1941, two tarmac runways were constructed, measuring 6,000 feet in the southwest/northeast direction and 4,800 feet in the northwest/southeast direction.
 Additionally, extensive new taxiways were established to the west of the original airfield.
 The construction included blast pens and several Blister hangars strategically placed around the perimeter track to complement the existing Bellman hangars.

-Naval aviation made a resurgence at Ford at the close of 1942, marked by the transfer of the 746 Naval Air Squadron, a Night Fighter Interception Unit, from RNAS Lee-on-Solent (HMS Daedalus), on 1 December.
-This unit collaborated with the RAF Fighter Interception Unit at Ford until its subsequent relocation to RAF Wittering, Cambridgeshire, on 3 April 1944.
-The squadron made its return on 1 October, as a component of the newly established Night Fighter Development Wing, which was formed on 16 of that month.

-By early 1945, this unit had become the primary operational force at RAF Ford, continuing its activities until the gradual decommissioning that followed the end of World War II in Europe.
-On 31 July RAF Ford was no longer classified as a No. 11 Group station and was subsequently reassigned to the Admiralty.

-Recommissioned as HMS Peregrine (1945-1948)
+Recommissioned as HMS Peregrine (1945–1948)

 RNAS Ford was re-commissioned as HMS Peregrine in August 1945.
 At that point, 746 Naval Air Squadron, the Night Fighter Interception Unit, was still stationed here, however, it relocated to RAF West Raynham on the 23 of the same month.
 Additionally, on 1 August, the long-established RN Photographic Flight was elevated to squadron status, resulting in the formation of the 720 RN Photographic Squadron at this location.